habitat-sh/habitat/UX_PRINCIPLES.md

 - Make output human readable and concise by default.
 Offer more/less verbose output as an option via a flag.
 - Examine the current state of the system and make output contextual
 - Identify for analogs and antilogs.
 Do repeat CLI experiences that you’ve enjoyed elsewhere; Don’t repeat mistakes others have made. (e.g. In Habitat, building a package follows a format like bundle install)
-- Write output with a clear messages that a) sets the stage with “what we’re about to do”, b) progress “what is happening now”, and c) “did it fail or succeed?” and if it failed explain why, then provide a recommendation/next step.
-If it succeeds, celebrate it with memorable/playful message.
+- Write output with a clear message that a) sets the stage with “what we’re about to do”, b) shows progress on “what is happening now”, and c) wrap-up with “did it fail or succeed?”.
+If it fails, then explain why and provide a recommended next step.
+If it succeeds, then consider celebrating with a playful message.
 ### Expose Your Personality
 - It’s a machine, but it doesn’t have to feel like one.
 Remind your users that there are people behind this product and that they care about your experience.
 - Don’t overuse this principle by being overly silly or ever-present (that will be annoying), but a couple of inside jokes or playfully-worded sentences (especially during moments of success) sprinkled throughout keeps things interesting and personable (e.g. when a plan builds successfully out last line of output is “I love it when a plan.sh comes together.”)